alicewilson17/100-days-of-code/README.md

 ## Day 13

 Another day of the React course - continued with a deep dive into React forms and their various elements.
 Learned about controlled components, and the useId hook to help improve accessibility.

+## Day 14

+Today in my React course, I learned about side effects and how the useEffect() hook can be used to perform side effects in React components.
+This will be especially useful when making API calls within my React apps!
+Also learned about cleanup functions and the circumstances under which these are needed.